Beer Review: Barebottle Brewing Co. – Cara Cara Bang Bang

 Finish: Despite the “Imperial” strength, the alcohol is dangerously well-hidden.
 It finishes with a sharp, puckering acidity that cuts through the sugar, leaving a lingering taste of orange zest.

 This isn’t a “subtle” beer.
 It’s a decadent, dessert-style sour designed for people who want maximum fruit impact.
-It manages to balance the high ABV with enough acidity to keep it from being cloying.
+It balances the high ABV with enough acidity to keep it from being cloying.

 Pro Tip: Because of the heavy fruit sediment, give the can a very gentle “dairy turn” (rotate it upside down slowly) before opening to ensure the fruit is fully incorporated.